awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 1. Click **Close**
 1. This will return you to the EC2 Instances console.
 Observe under **IAM Instance Profile Name** (it is one of the displayed columns) which IAM roles each EC2 instance has attached

 The IAM role attached to an EC2 instance determines what permissions it has to access AWS resources.
 You changed the role of the us-east-2c instance to one that is almost the same as the other two, except it does not have access to DynamoDB.
-Since DynamoDB is used to mock our service dependency the us-east-2c server no longer has access to the service dependency (**RecommendationService**).
+Since DynamoDB is used to mock our service dependency, the us-east-2c server no longer has access to the service dependency (**RecommendationService**).
 Stale credentials is an actual fault that servers might experience.
 Your actions above simulate stale (invalid) credentials on the us-east-2c server.

 ### 3.4 Observe application behavior and determine how to fix it